Updated: Jun 22

 Princess Margot Cancer Centre is one of the largest cancer centers in the world.
 Their medical team is dedicated to caring, learning, and finding answers.
 Under the University Health Network, Princess Margot Cancer Centre is a health care and medical research organization located in Toronto, Ontario, Canada.
 The focus is on researching complex cases, which has made the hospital a national and international source for discovery, education, and patient care.

 Princess Margot Cancer Centre offers many specialized programs and services to help patients and families, before, during, and after cancer treatment.
 Ranging from assisting in physical side effects due to treatment, emotional, and practical support.
-Categories of specialized support programs offered by the hospital include appearance, finance support, health, wellness & survivorship, information, and patient education, language services, professional services, side effects management clinics, and support groups and programs.
+Categories of specialized support programs The hospital'sinclude appearance, finance support, health, wellness & survivorship, information, patient education, language services, professional services, side effects management clinics, and support groups and programs.

 Planning to book a short-term rental with Avalon Suites allows you close access to the Princess Margot Cancer Centre.
 From Avalon’s accommodation, it will only be a 5-minute drive, 10-minutes transits on the TTC, or a 20-minute walk to get to the hospital.